FBast/nl1e/README.md

 ## Disclaimer

-This system is currently in **beta preview**, so feel free to test it out and help improve its content by participating in bug fixes and providing feedback!
+This system is currently in **BETA PREVIEW**, so feel free to test it out and help improve its content by participating in bug fixes and providing feedback!

 ## Features